 Days 3 and 4: Sailing on the Barents Sea

 Today we sail through the Barents Sea, named for the great Dutch explorer Willem Barents, who led two expeditions to Novaya Zemlya in the 1590s.
-Your Expedition Team will prepare you for the adventures that await.
+Your cruise team will prepare you for the adventures that await.
 Learn about the storied history and politics of the region, its fascinating wildlife, geology, ecology and climate, and the incredible sights you will soon explore.
-Expedition Staff will also keep a lookout for the seabirds, such as kittiwakes, skuas and fulmars, soaring above your ship.
+Cruise Staff will also keep a lookout for the seabirds, such as kittiwakes, skuas and fulmars, soaring above your ship.
 Whale and seal sightings may also be possible in this biologically rich sea.

 Days 5 to 7: Explore Novaya Zemlya